How Association Management Deals with Association Rules Violations

-In most cases, the Community Association will take action, but the violation process can be cumbersome.
-The assistance of community management professionals can be useful in these situations.
-Here are the steps that a management company can take to help your Board resolve violations.
+In most cases, the community association will take action, but the violation process can be cumbersome.
+The assistance of community management experts can be useful in these situations.
+Here are the steps that a management company can take to help your board resolve violations.

 Enforcing Numerous Notices

 The rules for resolving violations vary from association to association, but the general progression starts with a number of different notices sent out by HOA association management.

 Sometimes an initial courtesy notice can be a friendly knock on the door or a phone call.
 However, the best route is to send a letter to the violating homeowner.
 This first letter is a polite notice that explains the violation to a homeowner.
 This letter makes the homeowner aware of the rule they are violating, what they need to do to correct it, how long they have to fix it, and the consequences if they do not remedy the violation.

 A courtesy notice should also provide contact information of the management company should assistance be needed, or an extension given.

 The next letter serves as the final notice and lets the resident know that the matter has escalated, and further corrective actions will be taken unless the matter is resolved in the given timeframe.

 This notice is the big one.
 At this point, you have warned the resident that their actions would result in monetary or other consequences.
 This letter will entail what the consequences are, typically the application of a fine or suspension of common area use.